Are you depressed? Here are some symptoms to look for — and tips for getting help.

-Though research is still needed to pinpoint the cause of depression, it’s believed to be a series of social, psychological and biological factors, and can sometimes be triggered by a traumatic or stressful event.
+Research suggests it’s a combination of social, psychological and biological factors and can sometimes be triggered by a traumatic or stressful event.
 Abuse, conflict and grief are common triggers, but genetic factors play a major role.

 Serotonin is a chemical in the brain that regulates mood, appetite, sleep, memory and other vital systems.
 Current research suggests that the amount and how the brain cells use serotonin and other similar neurotransmitters can affect how we experience our emotions.